Best Hearing Protection for Concerts - Earplugs & Alternatives

 1. Etymotic ER20XS

 These earplugs are hailed for reducing noise without distorting sound quality.
 They allow users to enjoy music while protecting their ears from harmful decibels.
-They come with a few useful additions like multiple eartips allowing you to find a comfortable and secure fit which is essential to protecting your hearing at a concert.
-You also get a cable to connect them so you don’t have to fumble around looking for each individual ear plug.
+They come with a few useful additions like multiple eartips, allowing you to find a comfortable and secure fit essential to protecting your hearing at a concert.
+You also get a cable to connect them, so you don’t have to fumble around looking for each individual ear plug.
 This also allows you to hang your hearing protection around your ears so they don’t get lost.

 Website: Etymotic Research